Holographic shear correlators at low temperatures, and quantum $\eta/s$: Introduction and summary of results

 We close the main part of our paper with an outlook in Section~\ref{outlook}, in which we discuss various interesting questions and potential extensions of the present work.
 This is followed by two appendices, in which we give various details regarding the computations of the main results.
 In particular, in Appendix~\ref{app:waveeqn} we discuss the fluctuation equation for a massless neutral scalar field in the near-extremal limit of the asymptotically $AdS_{4}$ Reisner-Nordstr\"{o}m black brane.
+In appendix \ref{B}, we discuss arguments that indicate that the IR dimension of the shear part of the energy-momentum tensor has IR dimension $\Delta=1$.
 In Appendix~\ref{app:intcalcs} we present details of the calculations underlying the evaluation of the Green's function in Section~\ref{sec:quGreen}, in the various regimes of approximation.